Coniston, Lake District: history and best places to visit

 Also worth a visit is the Ruskin Museum should the weather prove unfriendly.
 This showcases local history, and fans of Arthur Ransome and Donald Campbell in particular will find much of interest here.

-How about stepping back in time and staying at the house – Yew Tree Farm – owned by Beatrix Potter in the 1930s?
-Prices start from £52 per person per night (based on two sharing), including full English breakfast cooked from local ingredients.
-If you’d rather stay in the village itself, check out the four-start Crown Inn, with accommodation costing £90 per night for a couple sharing, or £60 for single occupancy.
-Again, breakfast is included.
+Step back in time and staying at the house – Yew Tree Farm – owned by Beatrix Potter in the 1930s.
+Prices include a full English breakfast cooked from local ingredients.
+If you’d rather stay in the village itself, check out the comfortable Crown Inn, again, breakfast is included.

 The Sun Inn offers a delicious and varied lunch and evening menu cooked where possible with local produce, including fish caught from the lake.
-Typical prices are around £6.50 for starters, £11-15 for mains and £5 for desserts.
 Don’t forget to sup one of the eight real ales on offer in the bar!

 Subscribe to BBC Countryfile